vZome/vzome/docs/sharing.md

 but that is also the source for the theme itself.

-A better example is [my own `vzome-sharing` site](https://vorth.github.io/vzome-sharing/), where I have incorporated the "About" page, a vZome logo image above the posts list, and the footer enhancements, including social media links.
+A better example is [my own `vzome-sharing` site](https://vorth.github.io/vzome-sharing/), where I have incorporated the custom title, the "About" page, a vZome logo image above the posts list, and the footer enhancements, including social media links.
 You can compare with the source changes to [`_config.yml`](https://github.com/vorth/vzome-sharing/blob/main/_config.yml) and the added [`about.md`](https://github.com/vorth/vzome-sharing/blob/main/about.md) and